 VACANT MULTIFAMILY RESIDENTIAL SITES.
-Vacant multifamily residential and residential mixed use zoned sites include sites in the County's longstanding multifamily residential R-2, R-3, PC and PUD districts, sites in the newly adopted NMU, CMU-1, CMU-2, CMU-3, and NMU-ECR districts, and sites in the recently amended M-1/Edison and M-1/NFO districts.
-All parcels in the newly adopted or amended zoning districts were previously zoned for commercial, industrial, parking, or other non-residential uses, and all are now zoned to allow multifamily residential development at densities from 40 to 120 units per acre.
+Vacant multifamily residential and residential mixed use zoned sites include sites in the County's longstanding multifamily residential R-2, R-3, and PC districts, sites in the newly adopted NMU, CMU-1, CMU-2, CMU-3, and NMU-ECR districts, and sites in the recently amended M-1/Edison and M-1/NFO districts.
+All parcels in the newly adopted or amended zoning districts were previously zoned for commercial, industrial, parking, or other non-residential uses, and all are now zoned to require multifamily residential development at densities from 40 to 120 units per acre, and allow no more than one non-residential ground floor with multiple residential stories above.
 All vacant multifamily sites included in the Sites Inventory have sufficient infrastructure to be developed at the density shown, and are not impacted by known environmental or other constraints that would preclude development.

 NON-VACANT, REDEVELOPABLE MULTIFAMILY RESIDENTIAL SITES.
-These sites include already-developed properties that are zoned for significantly higher-intensity multifamily residential
+These sites include already-developed properties that are zoned for significantly higher-intensity multifamily residential.

 These include a number of sites zoned NMU, NMU-ECR, CMU-1, -2, and -3, and M-1/Edison and M-1/NFO parcels that are developed primarily with low-intensity non-residential development, and which until the adoption of these new zoning districts were not permitted to be developed with multifamily residential uses.
-The recent and ongoing development shown in

-Tables E-3 and E-4 shows that a significant number of sites of very similar size and other characteristics have already been developed or are in the development process since adoption or amendment of these zoning districts, indicating the likelihood that these development trends will continue, given the new availability and suitability of these parcels.
-This portion of the Sites Inventory also includes a small number of PC-zoned sites in unincorporated Colma, which are also developable at significantly higher residential densities than their current use.
+The analyses of recent and ongoing development, development types, and development densities described below and shown in Tables E-12 through E-15 indicate that a significant number of sites of very similar size and other characteristics have already been developed in the prior Housing Element Cycle, and over the past several years, and/or are currently in the development process, demonstrating the likelihood that these development trends will continue given the new availability and suitability of these parcels.